‘Replacement theory’: The view from an immigration-wary Georgia district

 Yet he also echoes a theme voiced by some replacement theory proponents – the worry that America’s political culture is straying from its Judeo-Christian roots.
 He believes there’s a concerted behind-the-scenes effort to remove religious values from public life in order to better control the population.

-Mr. Walis, for his part, quotes Thomas Jefferson, who once wrote about Shays’ Rebellion that “the tree of liberty must be refreshed from time to time with the blood of tyrants and patriots.”
+Mr. Walis, for his part, quotes Thomas Jefferson, who once wrote about Shays’ Rebellion that “the tree of liberty must be refreshed from time to time with the blood of patriots & tyrants.”
 The quote is often used by extremist groups to imply that Democrats and globalists are part of a cabal against that liberty, justifying a violent response.

 Replacement theory’s long history